feathersjs-ecosystem/feathers-sync/README.md

 - `key` - The key under which all synchronization events will be stored (default: `feathers-sync`)
 - `redisClient` - An existing instance of redisClient
 - `redisOptions` - Redis [client options](http://redis.js.org/#api-rediscreateclient)
-- `subscriberEvent` - The event to listen for.
-Defaults to `message`.
-Could be `message_buffer` or `messageBuffer` depending on what Redis library is being used.

 ### AMQP